martonban/Projects/README.md

+# Projects
+**IMPORTATNT: THIS README IS NOT READY AT ALL!!!** <br />
+In this repository I linked projects I did in the past as a "honorable mentions".
+These project mostly not done and some of theme are based on a tutorial or creted to a university assigment, or just fun projects I did.

 # BagEngiene (Java, OpenGL, GLSL, ImGUI, Box2D)
 This is a 2D game engine in Java, based on a tutorial. <br>
 [repo](https://github.com/martonban/BagEnginePOC)